Arts, Culture and Heritage

 Get Inspired by the Arts, Appreciate Our Culture and Heritage

 Most of the listed sites offer free entry to Singaporeans and/or Permanent Residents (PRs).
-Click on the links to find out more.
+Find out more below.

-For a compilation of resources (including activity booklets) to support persons living with dementia and their caregivers, visit this page.
+Seeking activity ideas?
+Explore activity toolkits produced by AIC!
+Or check out our compilation of resources (including activity booklets) to support persons living with dementia and their caregivers.

 Activities and Workshops